stuartpullinger/icat_website/README.md

 This is a test version of the ICAT website which uses Github Pages.
+You can view the site [here](https://stuartpullinger.github.io/icat_website/).
 To change the content of the site, you will generally just need to edit a `.md` file.
+For this purpose, files and directories starting with a `.` or `_` can be ignored.

 ## Site Map
 - index.md